vhavlena/z3/README.md

 # Z3-Noodler

-## Description

-Z3-Noodler is a string solver that targets string constraints such as those which occur at analysis of programs, regular filters, policy escriptions, etc. Z3-Noodler is based on SMT solver [Z3](https://github.com/Z3Prover/z3) in which it replaces the solver for the theory of strings.
+Z3-Noodler is an SMT solver for string constraints such as those which occur at symbolic execution and analysis of programs, regular filters, policy description, etc. Z3-Noodler is based on the SMT solver [Z3](https://github.com/Z3Prover/z3), in which it replaces the solver for the theory of strings.
-Z3-Noodler utilises an automata library [Mata](https://github.com/VeriFIT/mata/).
 The core of the string solver relies on equation stabilisation algorithm from article [Word Equations in Synergy with Regular Constraints](https://link.springer.com/chapter/10.1007/978-3-031-27481-7_23).